borenstein-lab/fishtaco/source/execution.rst

 - the file *SAMPLE_vs_CLASS.tab* contains class labels from the same samples (control vs. case)

 Using these files as input for FishTaco results in the following output files (found in the *fishtaco/examples/output* directory):

+Note: If you installed the FishTaco package using *pip*, the *examples* directory is located in your python packages directory, e.g., *lib/python3.3/site-packages*

 FishTaco with no inference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^